 Superior follows the Centers for Medicare & Medicaid Services (CMS) guidelines for PA requests.
-Decisions are made as the member's health condition requires, but no later than three (3) business days after receipt of standard requests and no later than one (1) business day after receipt of expedited requests.
-An expedited PA request should be made if you believe the member's life, health, or ability to regain maximum function could be seriously harmed by waiting the standard three (3) business days for a decision.
+Decisions are made as the member's health condition requires, but no later than three 3 Days after receipt of standard requests and no later than one Business Day after receipt of expedited requests.
+An expedited PA request should be made if you believe the member's life, health, or ability to regain maximum function could be seriously harmed by waiting the standard three Days for a decision.

-Effective 11/1/2016, Superior is requiring all expedited PA requests to be submitted by phone.
+Superior requires all expedited PA requests to be submitted by phone.
 To make an expedited PA request, please call the Centralized Medicare Unit (CMU) at 1-800-218-7508, and ensure you have the clinical information needed to support your request.